RavensbourneWebMedia/Web-Design-principles/README.md

 ### Code in your plate

-This project introduces you to **coding** as a process of *translation*: from ideas to words, from words to sketches, from sketches to descriptions in various languages.
+This project introduces you to **coding** as a process of *translation*: from ideas to words, from words to sketches, from sketches to technical descriptions in various languages.

 You will get familiar with 2 of the 3 languages of the Web: **HTML** and **CSS** (JavaScript next term).

+# Learning goals

+By the end of this course, you will be able to:

+1. Use **principles of visual perception** to make informed design decisions.
+* Experiment with framing, lighting and colour to create and manipulate **photographic images**.
+* Tinker with fonts, sizes and layout (aka **typography**) to create meaning and evoke emotions with text.
+* Play with ideas and turn them into visual **symbols** and shapes.
+* Turn unstructured data into structured, aesthetically cohesive and accessible information using **HTML** and **CSS**.
+* **Document** your creative process, from the exploration of ideas to their practical implementation.
+Including *successes* and *failures*.
+* Adapt your **communication** to different audiences and contexts (eg: team meeting vs presentation).
+* Use the Git version-control system (through GitHub) to **collaborate** with your team and **back-up** your project files.